hrcorval/behavex/README.md

 ![test execution report](https://github.com/abmercado19/behavex-images/blob/master/behavex_images/img/html_test_report_3.png?raw=true)

-For more information, you can check the [behavex-images](https://github.com/abmercado19/behavex-images) library page.
+For more information, you can check the [behavex-images](https://github.com/abmercado19/behavex-images) library, which is already installed with BehaveX 3.3.0 and above.

 If you are using BehaveX < 3.3.0, you can also attach images to the HTML report, but you need to install the **behavex-images** package.
 You can install it by executing the following command: